-Dear NICU Mum,
+Dear NICU mum,

-I see you sitting there in the hospital café, clinging to your cup of decaf wishing it was caffeinated and with that thousand yard stare.
+I see you sitting there in the hospital café, clinging to your cup of decaf wishing it was caffeinated and with that thousand-yard stare.
 I can see that guilty feeling you have right now, guilty that you left the side of your baby for just a few minutes so you could step out of the NICU rooms that become so claustrophobic.

-And I have to tell you something, because my gosh I know you need to hear it.
+And I have to tell you something, because my gosh, I know you need to hear it.
 I need to tell you every little thing you’re feeling now is normal.
 Yes, all of it.
 But I know you don’t believe me so I’m going to let you in on a few little confessions.

 I felt guilty every single time I left the NICU room.
 And I knew I had people judging me.
 I even had someone say that if it were their child in the NICU they would never leave.
 But they don’t know, they don’t get it and they will never understand.
 Because they never had a child in NICU.

-So NICU Mum, while you sit there debating whether or not you should power through the guilt of being away from your child and sit on your own for 10 more minutes with another coffee, while you watch all the happy people coming and going, the new little families leaving with their bunches of flowers, balloons and their perfect little newborn, take a few minutes to just breathe.
+So NICU mum, while you sit there debating whether or not you should power through the guilt of being away from your child and sit on your own for 10 more minutes with another coffee, while you watch all the happy people coming and going, the new little families leaving with their bunches of flowers, balloons and their perfect little newborn, take a few minutes to just breathe.

-And NICU Mum I promise you, this will soon be a distant memory, one that will still tug at your heart, bring a tear to your eye and make you stumble your words when you talk about it in years to come.
+And NICU mum, I promise you—this will soon be a distant memory, one that will still tug at your heart, bring a tear to your eye and make you stumble over your words when you talk about it in years to come.

 All the best my lovely.

-Love from a fellow NICU Mum.
+Love from a fellow NICU mum,